Exterior of the Arktikum building in Rovaniemi Finland

 I never knew that I would fall in love with snowmobiling as much as I did, but after snowmobiling in Svalbard, I have to say this is my new favorite winter activity (well, after dog sledding, of course).

-Snowmobiling through the forests and across frozen lakes is an exhilarating way to see Lapland’s pristine landscapes — and some tours even bring you to places where you can go ice fishing, which is a fun addition to the snowmobile experience.
+Snowmobiling through the forests and across frozen lakes is an exhilarating way to see Lapland’s pristine landscapes.

 Some tours even run at night, allowing you to chase the Northern Lights by snowmobile.
-Personally, this isn’t my favorite way to snowmobile; I would prioritize doing a daytime tour before I opted for a nighttime snowmobile tour.
+Personally, this isn’t my favorite way to snowmobile; I would prioritize doing a daytime tour before opting for a nighttime snowmobile tour.

 I did a snowmobile Northern lights tour in Svalbard, and I wasn’t a huge fan of the experience because you can’t see the beauty of the landscape around you while it’s that dark (and we didn’t get to see the Northern lights, which probably also colored the experience… or rather, didn’t color it!)